php-ru/symfony-docs-ru/templating/formats.rst

 Templates are a generic way to render content in *any* format.
-While in most cases you'll use templates to render HTML content, a template can just as easily generate JavaScript, CSS, XML or any other format you can dream of.
+While in most cases you'll use templates to render HTML content, a template can just generate JavaScript, CSS, XML or any other format.

 For example, the same "resource" is often rendered in several formats.
 To render an article index page in XML, include the format in the